Fun Fact

 - Windows integration

-✔ Copilot Pro (Paid)
+Copilot Pro (Paid)

 Adds:

-- Priority model access
+- Priority access to AI models

 - Faster responses

-- Advanced Microsoft 365 integration
+- Premium Microsoft 365 tools

 - Enhanced image generation